vbmisra/regex-gist/regex-tutorial.md

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 The goal of this tutorial is to allow the reader to have a quick-reference guide to the basics of regex (also known as regexp).
-Regex is a sequence of characters that specifies a search pattern in text - they allow users to create search patterns that match, manage and locate text.
+Regex is a sequence of characters that specifies a search pattern in text, thereby allowing users to create search patterns that match and locate text.
 As a result, regex are commonly used in search engines and find/replace dialogs of word processors.

 Here is an example of regex code: